 After spending three days in Merthyr Tydfil and the Brecon Beacons National Park, I certainly had a taste for some new outdoor activities that I would like to continue.

 Stand-Up Paddleboarding is a something I’ve wanted to try for ages, although this time I’d like to try it when it’s better weather haha!
 Also, since falling off a bike as a child I’ve always been nervous about riding a bike downhill.
 I wouldn’t say I’m cured but my confidence has gone up a level with the support of the staff at Bike Park Wales.

 Of course, if you follow me on Instagram, you’ll know that I’m a total hiking addict.
 Although I did a few walks on my visit to Merthyr Tydfil there are certainly plenty more trails that I would love to explore.

-I was really impressed with the facilities at Parkwood Outdoor Dolygaer Activity Centre, the accommodation was fantastic and the staff were wonderful and really helpful.
-Maybe next time I’d like to try staying in the cottage, which we had a mini tour and looked like a great place to stay.
+I was really impressed with the facilities at Parkwood Outdoors Dolygaer Activity Centre, the accommodation was fantastic and the staff were wonderful and really helpful.
+Maybe next time I’d like to try staying in the cottage, which we had a mini-tour and looked like a great place to stay.

 If you’re planning a road trip around Wales be sure to add Merthyr Tydfil to your list